Mark-MDO47/ArduinoClass/99_Resources/README.md

 Using PROGMEM for data storage of large tables is possible but a little more complex.
 Read the docs or talk to me.

 ## KiCad (optional)
-I use the free schematic editor KiCad for capturing schematics.
-It can also do Spice simulations, PCB board layout, Gerber File generation, Bill of Materials --- the whole works!
+I use the free schematic editor KiCad for capturing schematics (actually what I do might better be called wiring diagrams).
+KiCad can also do Spice simulations, PCB board layout, Gerber File generation, Bill of Materials --- the whole works!
 - https://www.kicad.org/

 This is not needed for the class but is a fantastic tool for those that are interested.